 Water Forum 2014

-Given the dwindling water supplies due to the long-term drought and the growing demands of our region’s vibrant economy, the Hunt Institute has brought together a group of utility and business leaders to discuss our “water future” and how it might impact economic development and growth in the region.
-The forum offered an opportunity for business and urban leaders to share their perspectives and experiences on the relationship between water and economic growth in order to help the Paso del Norte region move forward and improve water management.
+Given the dwindling water supplies due to the long-term drought and growing demands of our region’s vibrant economy, the Hunt Institute has brought together a group of utility and business leaders to discuss our “water future” and how it might impact economic development and growth in the region.
+The forum offered an opportunity for business and urban leaders to share their perspectives and experiences on the relationship between water and economic growth, as well as how to facilitate efficient water management in the Paso del Norte region.

 Cross-border Rail Infrastructure Discussion

 On October 2, 2014 the Hunt Institute hosted a meeting between the Bi-national Technical Group and the PdN Interdisciplinary Research Platform at UTEP.
 The participants assessed the status quo of rail infrastructure in the region and examined available opportunities for strengthening planning activities from academic and interdisciplinary standpoints.

 Paso del Norte Competitiveness Forum